microsoft/rnx-kit/packages/dep-check/README.md

 yarn rnx-dep-check [options] [packages...]
 ```

-Specifying packages is optional.
-If omitted, dep-check will look for the closest
+Listing paths to packages that should be checked is optional.
+If omitted,
-`package.json` using Node module resolution.
+dep-check will look for the closest `package.json` using Node module resolution.
+If the target package is a root package defining workspaces, they will all be
+included.

 Examples: